jinhao-sup/SRPTAM/README.md

 # SRPTAM
 This is our TensorFlow implementation of SRPTAM.
 Please cite our paper if you use the code~  :)
+srtam is our tentative model name used before the completion of the paper.

 ## Model Training
 ```bash